adse18/audiosity-project/README.md

 Additionally, users can upload an image and receive a perfect matching song based on its content.
 This innovative feature combines image recognition technology with music recommendation algorithms to offer personalized music suggestions.

-vAudiosity Project provides a unique and immersive way to interact with music, offering both analytical insights and creative exploration opportunities.
+Audiosity Project provides a unique and immersive way to interact with music, offering both analytical insights and creative exploration opportunities.